microsoft/TypeScript/doc/spec.md

 * If *T* is one of the type parameters for which inferences are being made, *S* is added to the set of inferences for that type parameter.
 * Otherwise, if *S* and *T* are references to the same generic type, inferences are made from each type argument in *S* to each corresponding type argument in *T*.
 * Otherwise, if *T* is a union type:
-  * First, inferences are made from *S* to each constituent type in *T* that isn’t simply one of the type parameters for which inferences are being made.
+  * First, inferences are made from *S* to each constituent type in *T* that isn't simply one of the type parameters for which inferences are being made.
   * If the first step produced no inferences and exactly one constituent type in *T* is simply a type parameter for which inferences are being made, inferences are made from *S* to that type parameter.
 * Otherwise, if *S* is a union type, inferences are made from each constituent type in *S* to *T*.
 * Otherwise, if *S* and *T* are object types, then for each member *M* in *T*: